apache/openoffice-org/templates/CMS_README.txt

 /scripts/
-api.simile-widgets.org - used for stats time plots. entourage.js - ssi included tracking downloads somehow. google-analytics.js - ssi included
+api.simile-widgets.org - used for stats time plots. jquery-1.11.2.min.js - upgrade?
-jquery-1.11.2.min.js - upgrade?
 ooo.js
 sorttable.js - other copies used
 tableDecorate.js - other copies used

-scripts are not optimized and not really normalized. ssi including entourage.js on all pages is a little silly.
-It only makes sense on download pages.
+scripts are not optimized and not really normalized.

-We need to determine google-analytics vs. ASF foundation policy.